| Title: | Interface Between GMT Map-Making Software and R |

 The data are arranged in two (Lon, Lat) or more columns, depending on

-the -S
+the -S argument.

-is a filename, the data should be tabular with or without
+If x is a filename, the data should be tabular with or without

 a header, separated by commas or whitespace.
 The first line is